ahmedalaminn/Flow/README.md

 # Flow: An iOS Productivity App

 ## Overview
 Flow is an iOS app designed to help users take control of their productivity and unlock their full potential.
-In a world overflowing with opportunities, information, and tools, many people work inefficiently or simply struggle to get started.

-> This gap between intention and follow-through is often where potential gets lost.
+Despite having more information and tools than ever, many people feel overwhelmed, distracted, or unsure where to begin when working towards their goals.

-Flow aims to close that gap to work smarter.
-It brings proven productivity methods — like the Pomodoro Technique and Deep Work — into a lightweight, intuitive app designed for real life.
+Flow aims to help you work smarter by delivering proven productivity methods through an intuitive experience.

-Work smarter.
-Work efficiently.
-Build consistency.

-## Planned Features
+## Current Features
-- ✅ **Pomodoro Timer** – Focused work sessions
+- **Pomodoro Timer**

+## Coming Soon
-- ⏳ **Habit Tracker** – Make it easier to build habit and visualize your progress
+- **Habit Tracker**
-- ⏳ **Mood Check-In** – Track emotional state to adjust work strategy
+- **Mood Check-In**
-- ⏳ **Personalized Suggestions** – via GPT API
+- **Personalized Suggestions** – via GPT API
-- ⏳ **More To Come**

 ## Tech Stack
 - **Swift**
 - **OpenAI GPT API**
-- **[More coming soon]**